w3c-social/.github/profile/README.md

 This GitHub organization was used by the [W3C Social Web Working Group](https://www.w3.org/wiki/SocialWG) (SocialWG) for various projects & documents.

+The SocialWG is no longer active.
+Work advancing standards produced by the SocialWG is happening in the [W3C Social Web Community Group](https://www.w3.org/community/socialcg/) (SocialCG), which anyone can join.

 <!-- optional things from the stub GitHub gives you for org-level READMEs:

 **Here are some ideas to get you started:**